Apart from the inestimable Indie Travel Podcast, what should you have on your iPod?

 How do I subscribe to a podcast?

 A “subscription” to most podcasts (including all the ones listed above) is completely free and takes seconds.
 If you have iTunes installed on your computer, it’s as simple as clicking the iTunes link for each show then the “subscribe” button.
-Software creator Jason Morris has also put together a great solution for updating podcasts while you are travelling.

 Please help us promote travel podcasting by linking to or sharing this page with others.
 Thanks.